The Curator is Dead (2014), tableau vivant in collaboration with Siri Hjorth. Photographer: Karoline Hjorth

 He mainly forged Picasso, Renoir, Matisse and

 Modigliani.
-He is one of
+He is one of the main protagonists

 in Orson Wells film F for Fake.